 What to wear in Ireland during the winter?

-Ireland’s weather doesn’t vary all that much since it’s surrounded by the Atlantic.
+Ireland’s weather doesn’t vary all that much since the Atlantic surrounds it.
 In the winter time, the average temperature high floats around 5°C (41°F) just above freezing.
 Snow does fall, but it’s mild in most of the low-lying areas of Ireland.

 A Few Tips For Your Ireland Trip